 Stentor is one of the most popular violin brands on the market, providing a range of long-lasting, and high-quality instruments.

 It is a Chinese violin brand that is proud to offer handcrafted violins that are not out of reach for those that need to be careful with their budget.

 Stentor is often suggested by violinists and violin instructors as one of the best acoustic violin brands.

 If you are still asking “what is the best violin to buy?”, you may want to consider this brand.
 Mendini is another low to mid budget violin brand, that is ideal for beginners and those still at a lower grade.

 They might be factory made, but the instruments offer good value for money and produce tones of a medium quality.

-We would not leave out Cecilio in our list of best beginner violin brands, as they are a one of the best violin manufacturers that keeps on producing quality violins for sale.
+We would not leave out Cecilio in our list for beginner’s best violin to start with, as they are one of the best violin companies that keep on producing good budget violins for sale.

-Cecilio violins win affection from violinist of all levels, with their handcrafted violins and high quality bows.
+Cecilio violins win affection from violinist of all levels, with their handcrafted violins and best quality bows.